Eight ways to survive the sales – and bag a bargain

 Pack a lunch

-It’s not just the shops that will be bunged come Boxing Day, the food courts will be heaving with hungry shoppers in need of some sustenance to get them through the day.
-Instead of standing in line, why not pre-pack and put together a lunch full of Christmas dinner leftover snacks that you can munch on anywhere.
+It’s not just the shops that will be stacked during the sales, the food courts will be heaving with hungry shoppers in need of some sustenance to get them through the day.
+Instead of standing in line, why not pre-pack and put together some snacks that you can munch on in the park for a break from the chaos.

 Think upcoming events